 The department creates a new course syllabus (new course code, title, entry requirements etc).
 The departments are responsible for ensuring that the syllabus follows the faculty’s specifications and is of good quality in terms of content and language.

-Preliminary stage
+Ready stage

-The department’s first and second-cycle undergraduate education board or equivalent approves the preliminary course syllabus
+The department’s first and second-cycle undergraduate education board or equivalent approves the preliminary course syllabus.

-Review stage
+Approved stage

 The department sends the course syllabus to the faculty office for review.
 The faculty office informs the department if something needs to be revised and the department implements those measures.